 This is not usually how things work, and you may have executed many other commands before you notice the missing file, making it less likely that it can be recovered with this method.

 Using a professional data recovery service should be seen as a last resort if all of the other methods described in this article cannot recover your deleted data.
 In some cases such as a dead hard drive that needs repair, a recovery service may be your only option.
 In situations where you have experienced a hard disk crash and you do not have a backup or the media is corrupt, a data recovery service is worth a try.

 A reputable company will not charge you if they cannot recover your data, but to find out if they can you need to send them your storage device.
 The inconvenience and cost of a data recovery service are the main reasons to only engage one if all other recovery options have failed and the information to be recovered is valuable.

 Now that we have our honorable mentions out of the way, let’s talk about the best ways to recover deleted data from your Mac laptop.
-We’ll start with number three and work our way to the top.

 Before we proceed we need to discuss the issue of backing up your MacBook.
 You may have heard this before, but it is considered best practice to regularly make backups of your important information.
 The importance of back-ups is evidenced by the fact that two of our top three recovery methods make use of a previously taken backup as the basis for restoring your data.